Staff

 RESEARCH AND ADVOCACY OFFICER

-Dr. Natalie Anderson
+Dr Natalie Anderson

 Natalie has a PhD in Public Health, a Masters in Child Health Research and Bachelor of Science in Human Biology and is an experienced medical researcher in the paediatric respiratory medicine field, using in silico and experimental methods.
 She is currently a Post Doctoral researcher, Science Outreach Consultant for Animal-Free Science Advocacy and on the Editorial Board for Alternatives to Laboratory Animals.